 Entities: They are represented using the rectangle shape box.
 These rectangles are named with the entity set they represent.

-ER modeling is a top-down structure to database design that begins with identifying the important data called entities and relationships in combination between the data that must be characterized in the model.
+ER modeling is a top-down structure to database design that begins with identifying the important data called entities and relationships in combination with the data that must be characterized in the model.
 Then database model designers can add more details such as the information they want to hold about the entities and relationships which are the attributes and any constraints on the entities, relationships, and attributes.
 ER modeling is an important technique for any database designer to master and forms the basis of the methodology.

 - Entity type: It is a group of objects with the same properties that are identified by the enterprise as having an independent existence.
 The basic concept of the ER model is the entity type that is used to represent a group of 'objects' in the 'real world' with the same properties.
 An entity type has an independent existence within a database.